The Indego Africa Family

 Ben Stone, "Graduation Commencement Address," North Yarmouth Academy's One Hundred and Ninety-Seventh Commencement Exercises, Yarmouth, Maine (June 5, 2011).

-Gina is the newest addition to Indego Africa's Board of Directors, joining in March of 2013.
-Gina is CEO of FXRS, which provides financial risk management consulting services to corporations and institutions.
-Gina was a Managing Director at JP Morgan and Merrill Lynch, where she advised Fortune 500 companies on interest rate and currency risk management.
-She previously was a Foreign Services Officer with the US Department of State, serving in Beijing, Shanghai, Taipei, Hong Kong, and Washington DC.
+Gina Sullivan, Managing Director at Barclays, joined the Indego Africa Board of Directors in March 2013.
+Previously, Gina was CEO of FXRS, a financial risk management consulting service, Managing Director at JP Morgan and Merrill Lynch, where she advised Fortune 500 companies on interest rate and currency risk management, and a Foreign Services Officer with the US Department of State, serving in Beijing, Shanghai, Taipei, Hong Kong, and Washington DC.
 Gina holds a B.A. from the University of Southern California and an MBA from Stanford University.

 Alia became a professional fashion model starting at the age of 14 and traveled around the world, living in New York, Paris and Milan for 10 years.
 During that time, she also received her BA from Columbia University and then enrolled in Columbia Law School, where she won recognition as a Harlan Fiske Stone Scholar.
 After graduating with her JD in 2001, Alia held a series of executive positions in the private sector, including Vice President of Business Development at Yorkshire Global Restaurants and Worldwide Director of Contemporary Jewelry at Phillip de Pury and Company.
 From 2009 to 2011 she served as Partnership Advisor at the United Nations Office for Partnerships.
 There she promoted and developed new United Nations partnerships and alliances and facilitated the collaboration between the private sector, foundations and the United Nations in furtherance of the Millennium Development Goals.
 Alia currently works as the Vice President of Business Development for Nourish Capital, an early stage venture capital fund focused on nascent concepts in the restaurant space.